How many times have you heard someone offhandedly say, “Milwaukee is the most segregated city in America?” Dozens? Hundreds?

 Though the conversations were powerful, we thought we could go beyond words to express the themes of struggle in Milwaukee’s communities of color.
 So, we invited local performers to share their experiences on identity and segregation in Milwaukee through music, dance, poetry and paintings.
 Artists Darren and Vedale and musician Genesis Renji created original pieces for the series.
 Also featured are local musicians Lex Allen and SistaStrings, poet Karl Oye Iglesias and the Signature Dance Company.

-This is our most ambitious and real series yet.
-It doesn’t have one message, but many messages and voices that all serve one call to action: simply, to listen.
+This film doesn’t have one message, but many messages and voices that all serve one call to action: simply, to listen.

 —Nate, Laura and Vianca, 88Nine’s Community Stories team